PennyLaneAI/pennylane-qulacs/README.rst

 Authors
 =======

-PennyLane-Qrack has been directly adapted from PennyLane-Qulacs, by Daniel Strano.
+PennyLane-Qrack has been directly adapted by Daniel Strano from PennyLane-Qulacs.
 PennyLane-Qulacs is the work of `many contributors <https://github.com/PennyLaneAI/pennylane-qulacs/graphs/contributors>`__.

 If you are doing research using PennyLane and PennyLane-Qulacs, please cite `their paper <https://arxiv.org/abs/1811.04968>`__: